leehaesung/VisualBasic/02_CodeFiles/FinalTest.md

 Choose from the following
 ````````````````````````````````````````````````````
 Select one or more:
-() a.
+(V) a.
 Dim Qty As Integer, Amount As Decimal, CardNum As String
-() b.
+(V) b.
 Dim Length, Width, Height As Integer, Volume, Area As Double
-() c.
+( ) c.
 None of The above
-() d.
+(V) d.
 Dim meters As Integer
    Dim greetings As String
 ````````````````````````````````````````````````````